fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 There's a Yakuza guild in the center-E of town.
 But there's no treasure there.

-On the North bank, which is to say the island in the NE of town, which can't be accessed without a boat, you'll find a house of "rich" Kobito.
+On the **North bank**, which is to say the island in the NE of town, which can't be accessed without a boat, you'll find a house of "rich" **Kobito**.
 They do in fact have some gold to steal.
-Osozaki is also home to some ruins, formerly known as the town of Wakai, to the SW; and a dungeon, to the NE, which is 16 levels deep and run by a group of evil wizards.
+Osozaki is also home to some **ruins**, formerly known as the town of **Wakai**, to the SW; and a **dungeon**, to the NE, which is 16 levels deep and run by a group of evil wizards.

 ### Wakai

-The ruin formerly known as Wakai is in the mountains to the SW.
+The ruin formerly known as **Wakai** is in the mountains to the SW.
 Bandits and brigands mostly live here; many of them have nothing to say to you, and those that do want money.

-There's an old condemned house on the N side of town, and we already know about the 16-level dungeon near Deepingdale.
+There's an old condemned **house** on the N side of town, and we already know about the 16-level **dungeon** near **Deepingdale**.
 The shogun's residence has a few gp for your trouble, and the old armor+weapons combo shops have a hidden deposit room between them, behind a secret door.

-You may find that evil things live in Pyramids, but not around here.
-And some dude called the Red Shogun has a dungeon behind his palace; you're encouraged to "sail around back".
+You may find that evil things live in **Pyramids**, but not around here.
+And some dude called the **Red Shogun** has a dungeon behind his palace; you're encouraged to "sail around back".
 Not many people know who he is, though.
 I'd say this is an important clue (the Doors Dungeon, which is behind the Red Shogun's palace, is a word dungeon) but you'll get the same clue again once you find the palace itself, so it's not that important that you get it here.

 Apart from a couple of Vampires behind a 'No Trespassing' sign, which you probably don't want to muck with, there's nothing much of value to learn, see, or do here.